Devsh-Graphics-Programming/Nabla/docs/nsc-toolchain-package.md

 The current package-consumption path uses:

 - manifests committed under `tools/nsc/manifests`
+- a committed tag pin file named `<channel>.tag`
 - a host-specific channel such as `nsc-windows-x64-release`
-- flattened GitHub release assets
+- flattened GitHub release assets published from `Devsh-Graphics-Programming/Nabla-Asset-Manifests`
 - package reconstruction in the build directory through hardlinks when the host supports them

 The flattened release asset naming is driven by NAM and uses: